jg-rp/golden-liquid/liquidjs/README.md

     Received function did not throw

-  ● liquid.golden.if_tag › array is equal to array

-    expect(received).toBe(expected) // Object.is equality

-    Expected: "true"
-    Received: "false"

-  ● liquid.golden.if_tag › array is equal to array from context

-    expect(received).toBe(expected) // Object.is equality

-    Expected: "true"
-    Received: "false"

   ● liquid.golden.if_tag › blocks that contain only whitespace and comments are not rendered

     expect(received).toBe(expected) // Object.is equality